nicolas-tdc/weave/README.md

 ```

 - Copy environment file
-*This environment file will provide common variables to all services containers.*
+*This environment file will provide common variables to all services containers*
 ```bash
 cp .env.dist .env
 ```